Lakshmikanth-Reddy-K/fitloop/LOVEABLE_DEPLOYMENT.md

 - **Built-in hosting**
 - **Instant public URL**

-Your FitLoop app will be live and ready for hackathon submission immediately!
+Your FitLoop app will be live and ready for professional use immediately!